 Unit tests and functional tests

 Unit tests are pieces of code that test other pieces of code.
 If there is a code that adds a work, then it has to be tested, both with valid data that will actually create a work instance and bad data, that will result in exceptions being raised.
 Functional (aka integration) tests are testing that small pieces of code work together flawlessly.
 An example would be creating a new work through the interface.
 It is not just creating a work instance here, it is about the view with appropriate form sets being shown, that they accept values and that the values can be turned into objects, that are individually and jointly validated and saved, or, in case of issues, that appropriate error messages are being reported back to the user.
-Ideally, 100% of code should be tested in both ways, but that is a bit unpractical.
-Tests in Django Music Publisher currently cover about 98% of the code.
+Django Music Publisher has 100% test coverage with functional tests alone.